A version of this post was originally published on January 14, 2022. It has been updated.

-When I was expecting my child just under two years ago, I could not help but think of what the future with my little one would look like.
+When I was expecting my child two years ago, I could not help but think of what the future with my little one would look like.
 My thoughts were probably familiar to all expecting mothers: I imagined how I would hold my baby close to my heart and how I would teach him all about the world while he grew from a baby to a kid to an adult.

 As an atmospheric scientist focusing on climate change, those thoughts were also accompanied by the worry of what kind of environment my baby would grow up in if our planet continues to warm while hazardous weather events continue to affect mothers and kids all around the world.

 Before I even became a mother, I understood that dealing with the stress of climate change is yet another example of the emotional labor women—and especially mothers—are left to manage.

 Climate change is a gender issue

 The 2021 United Nations Climate Change Conference (COP26) convened more than 100 global leaders in Glasgow to agree on climate change solutions and advance action toward the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
 The concern of women bearing the brunt of climate change became a major topic of conversation, illustrating how climate change is a gender issue.

 Women and climate change are two things that aren't usually in the same sentence, and frequently, it’s an issue that is ignored.